The great 13th-century Persian poet Saʿdī wrote:

 Eight hundred years later, UK animal welfare legislation still hasn’t caught up with the inclusive moral vision of these noble medieval poets.

 Article 13 of the Lisbon Treaty explicitly recognises animals as sentient beings, enshrining – more theoretically than practically – the recognition of animal sentience in EU law.
-Even prior to Brexit, however, the UK did not apply this recognition to invertebrate animals, which constitute approximately 99.9998% of all animals on our planet.
-This amounts to a gargantuan number of individual lives: one major study estimated that there are around a sextillion (one thousand trillion or 1021) invertebrate animals on Earth at any given moment.
-According to another estimate, there may be as many as ten sextillion individual invertebrate animals.
+Even prior to Brexit, however, the UK mostly did not apply this recognition to invertebrate animals, who constitute approximately 99.9998% of all animals on our planet.
+This amounts to a gargantuan number of individual lives: one major study estimated that there are around a sextillion (a trillion billion or 1021) invertebrate animals on Earth at any given moment.
+According to other estimates, the number of individual invertebrate animals may be closer to ten sextillion (i.e. 1022), or even several orders of magnitude higher than this.
 Our planet is teeming with neglected, mistreated and suffering life.
 There is no clearer example of the inconstancy of prevailing human “ethics” than the fact that it spares no thought for the well-being of the vast majority of non-human animals.

-In addition to allowing the continued infliction of immense violence and suffering against countless vertebrate animals, the government’s Animal Welfare (Sentience) Bill, now in its report stage in the House of Lords, also excludes all invertebrate animals – as well as the vast majority of vertebrate aquatic animals – from even the slightest ethical consideration.
+In addition to failing to challenge the continued infliction of immense violence and suffering against countless vertebrate animals, the government’s Animal Welfare (Sentience) Bill, now in its report stage in the House of Lords, also excludes all invertebrate animals from even the slightest ethical consideration.
 In other words, the Animal Welfare (Sentience) Bill provides no protection and gives no moral consideration to at least around 99.9998% of non-human animals!

 This is convenient from the tyrannical standpoint of the Earth’s dominator species, which tends to empathise more readily with those more like itself.
 Invertebrate animals are the ultimate “Others” whose feelings are not taken into account and who are therefore nullified/rendered non-existent in prevailing human systems of “morality”, according to which might is usually right.
 The idea that we have a moral obligation to treat crustaceans, insects and other invertebrate fellow Earthlings with compassion is still commonly met with dismissal and derision.